 Example. some punishments can get to a situation where the teen loses face in front of their peers.
 They might land up being name called or joked.
 That should be avoided completely at any cost and it is not acceptable at all.

 If it is done unknowingly and when you get to know about it correct immediately.
-Apologies to your teen if need be.
+Apologise to your teen if need be.

 I personally had once made my second son go to school carrying his books in a plastic bag.